DannyStoll1/dynamo/README.md

 - Brian and Susanna Boyd's [Dynamics Explorer](https://sourceforge.net/projects/detool/)
 - Matt Noonan's [FractalStream](https://pi.math.cornell.edu/~noonan/fstream.html)

-Fractal Explorer hopes to combine the strengths of these excellent tools, though it is currently in a very early stage.
+Dynamo hopes to combine the strengths of these excellent tools, though it is currently in a very early stage.

 ## Features